ttaranov/atlaskit-mk-2/docs/guides/13-how-to-document-components.md

 Sub-pages within docs exist when a single document will be too unwieldy.
 Common reasons to use sub-pages are:

 - Explicitly detail a concept that you will need to use the package effectively
-- Call out and explain a common use-case that requires a particular patter
+- Call out and explain a common use-case that requires a particular pattern
 - Details exports other than the default export of a package, so that it can be easily found

 See information on the `docs/` folder below for information on how to create these.